Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Introduction and historical perspective

-The present article is not a theorem-driven contribution in the usual sense.
-It does not claim a new isolated result comparable to the classical papers it discusses.
-Rather, it offers a formal reorganization of material that already exists in the literature: the HK and KS papers,\cite{ HohenbergKohn1964,KohnSham1965} the Levy and Lieb formulations,\cite{ Levy1979,Lieb1983} the exact-conditions literature on fractional charge and derivative discontinuity,\cite{PerdewParrLevyBalduz1982,PerdewLevy1983, ShamSchluter1983} modern work on representability and density-to-potential mappings,\cite{Lammert2007,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI} and ongoing discussions of orbital energies and Janak-type interpretations.\cite{Baerends2018,YangFan2024OrbitalChemicalPotential} The goal is to place these ingredients in a single formal hierarchy and to make clear which statements belong to the interacting theory, which belong to the noninteracting theory, and which belong specifically to their Kohn--Sham coupling.
+This article offers a formal recasting of exact DFT that reorganizes logical layers already present in the literature: the Hohenberg--Kohn and Kohn--Sham papers,\cite{HohenbergKohn1964,KohnSham1965} the Levy and Lieb formulations,\cite{Levy1979,Lieb1983} the exact-conditions literature on fractional charge and the derivative discontinuity,\cite{ PerdewParrLevyBalduz1982,PerdewLevy1983,ShamSchluter1983} modern work on representability and density-to-potential mappings,\cite{ Lammert2007,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI} and ongoing discussions of orbital energies and Janak-type interpretations.\cite{ Baerends2018,YangFan2024Orbital} The aim is not to replace the familiar formulations, but to identify their precise roles within a common exact ensemble and primal--dual variational structure.

 The remainder of the paper is organized as follows.
-Section II develops the interacting ensemble theory, emphasizing Lieb duality, supporting potentials, and the variational origin of fractional particle number, piecewise linearity, and derivative discontinuity before turning to Levy--Lieb and Hohenberg--Kohn as more specialized settings.
-Section III develops the exact noninteracting ensemble framework in parallel, with emphasis on \(T_{\mathrm s}\), its dual energy functional, supporting potentials, and the relation between ensemble and pure-state noninteracting representability.
-Section IV then develops exact Kohn--Sham theory as the auxiliary construction that couples the two hierarchies through the exchange-correlation decomposition, and revisits Janak-type relations, exchange-correlation structure, and the gap decomposition from that viewpoint.
+Section II develops the interacting source-side energy, fixed-density constrained search, and their Legendre--Fenchel relation, followed by fractional particle number, the pure-state restriction, and Hohenberg--Kohn uniqueness on the \(v\)-representable subdomain.
+Section III develops the parallel noninteracting hierarchy, together with its supporting-potential, orbital--occupation, and pure-state realizations.
+Section IV introduces the exact Kohn--Sham density functional, couples the interacting and noninteracting optimality conditions, and discusses the effective potential, Janak relation, derivative discontinuity, gap decomposition, and structural properties of the Hartree--exchange--correlation remainder.